 Brain Aneurysm

 Experts theorize that brain aneurysms develop and enlarge due to the pressure exerted by blood flowing through the blood vessel on a weakened section of the vessel wall.
-This pressure can lead to the expansion of the brain aneurysm.
-If the aneurysm ruptures or leaks, it results in bleeding within the brain, which is known as a hemorrhagic stroke.
+This pressure can lead to the expansion of the brain aneurysm, sometimes resulting in a leak or rupture.

 Typically, a ruptured brain aneurysm occurs in the area between the brain and the delicate tissues that cover it.
 This type of hemorrhagic stroke is termed a subarachnoid hemorrhage.
+Occasionally, an aneurysm might release a small amount of blood, often preceding a more substantial rupture.
+These leaks may occur days or even weeks before a full rupture takes place.

-In cases where a brain aneurysm has not ruptured, treatment might be considered under certain circumstances.
+However, a ruptured aneurysm is a grave and urgent medical situation that requires immediate intervention.
 Treating an unruptured brain aneurysm can potentially prevent a rupture in the future.
-It’s advisable to consult your healthcare provider to thoroughly comprehend the most suitable options tailored to your individual needs.
+Talk to your healthcare provider to thoroughly comprehend the most suitable options tailored to your individual needs.

 Types of Brain Aneurysms